Joint Synthesis of Trajectory and Controlled Invariant Funnel for Discrete-time Systems with Locally Lipschitz Nonlinearities: Introduction

-Prior research has attempted to develop efficient algorithms for CIF generation for nonlinear systems \cite{reynolds2021funnel,tedrake2010lqr,tobenkin2011invariant,majumdar2017funnel}.
-Most proposed methods generate a nominal trajectory by using a trajectory optimization algorithm and then compute the CIF around the nominal trajectory, e.g., by using techniques from robust control.
-Hence they solve trajectory planning and CIF generation problems {\em separately}.
-On the other hand, we tackle the funnel synthesis {\em jointly} with the nominal trajectory optimization in an iterative scheme.
-The key advantage of the proposed approach for the joint synthesis of trajectory and CIF is its ability to reduce conservatism and improve the optimality of the resulting design without compromising robustness.
-Earlier methods for separated synthesis typically require estimating the uncertainty around the nominal trajectory to make the resulting design robust and feasible to constraints.
-If the methods overestimate the uncertainty, the resulting trajectory and CIF can only exploit a restricted region in the feasible set of states and controls.
-As a result, they lead to suboptimal designs due to optimizing the solution variables over a smaller feasible set than what is available.
-On the other hand, if they underestimate the uncertainty, the resulting trajectory can be close to the boundary of constraint sets which will cause the subsequent funnel computation to suffer from constraint violations.
-In contrast, the proposed joint synthesis does not need to estimate the uncertainty in advance, which allows it to exploit larger feasible sets while designing the trajectory and the CIF jointly.
+To overcome this drawback, we propose an algorithm referred to as a \emph{joint synthesis}, that performs the funnel synthesis jointly with the nominal trajectory optimization in an iterative scheme.
+The key advantage of the proposed approach for the joint synthesis of trajectory and CIF is its ability to reduce conservatism that can be caused with the aforementioned separate synthesis, and hence improve the optimality of the resulting control design without compromising robustness.
+The proposed joint synthesis algorithm does not need to estimate the safety margin of the given uncertainty in advance.
+Hence, this allows the algorithm to exploit a larger feasible set while designing the trajectory and the CIF jointly, thereby generating a more optimal trajectory and CIF (Fig.~\ref{fig:motivation-a}).